burningwave/core/README.md

         //as input.
 It is possible to clear the cache individually for every hunter (ClassHunter,
         //ByteCodeHunter and ClassPathHunter) with clearCache method but to avoid inconsistencies
         //it is recommended to perform this cleaning using the clearHuntersCache method of the ComponentSupplier.
-        //To perform searches that do not use the cache you must intantiate the search configuration with
+        //To perform searches that do not use the cache you must instantiate the search configuration with
         //SearchConfig.withoutUsingCache() method
         try(SearchResult searchResult = classHunter.loadInCache(searchConfig).find()) {
             return searchResult.getClasses();